Draggie306/CheatSheets/A level/source/Computer Science.md

 ## 1.2.1 Systems Software

 # [tbd] 1.3 Exchanging data

 ## 1.3.3 Networks

 The Internet is a public interconnection of computer networks which allows data to be sent to any connected device, globally.

 The World Wide Web is a collection of websites and documents linked by hyperlinks made accessible via the Internet.

 The Internet is the largest network (what computers communicate with each other on).
 THis is known as a Wide Area Network, or WAN, as it spans over a large geographic area.

 The Internet can also be used to transmit data without using the World Wide Web.
 However, this data must travel through the backbone.

 The Internet backbone is the core infrastructure of the Internet.
-It is made up of a series of dedicated, high-transmission fibre-optic cables that 'peer' (are connected with) each other, and are owned by large Internet Service Providers (ISPs).
+It is made up of a series of dedicate, high-transmission fibre-optic cables that 'peer' (are connected with) each other, and are owned by large Internet Service Providers (ISPs).

 By connecting all these cables together, these ISPs can create a single network that gives each other access to the entire Internet.
 The way they communicate is by using the **TCP** (Transport Control Protocol) and **IP** (Internet Protocol) protocols.

-Protocol - a set of rules or procedures for transmitting data

-between electronic devices, such as computers
+Protocol - a set of rules or procedures for transmitting data between electronic devices, such as computers

 ### IPv4 addressses
 are a series of 4 octet values separated by a full stop (max 32 bits), ranging from 0 to 255.
 However, there are not enough addresses to support the growing population, so IPv6 is being used which uses 128 bits.

 ### Uniform Resource Locator (URL)
 URLs are a standardised format for specifying the means of accessing a resource on the Internet and identifying its location.
 A URL consists of many components, including the protocol, domain name and path to the specific resource.

 The protocol (like HTTP, HTTPS, FTP or WSS) indicated the communication method to access the specified resource.
 If it is using HTTP/HTTPS, then the resource is going to be on the World Wide Web

 The domain name (like ibaguette.com) identifies the server where the resource is hosted.

 By using URLs, users can easily access resources such as web pages, images, documents, and other files on the internet.

 ### Domain Name System (DNS)

 The Domain Name System is a distributed database system that enables the translation of domain names into IP addresses, which can then be used to contact a server.

 DNS servers are therefore dedicated computers that store an index of domain names and their corresponding IP addresses.

 When a user types a domain name into their web browser or other application, the application sends a request to a DNS server to resolve the domain name to its associated IP address.
 The DNS server then searches its index for the domain name and returns the corresponding IP address to the requesting application.
 This allows the application to establish a connection to the server associated with the domain name, enabling the transfer of data between the client and server.

 > Frequent DNS queries are often cached on a client's system so that a DNS server does not have to be contacted every time, and instead read from the cache, which is much faster.

 If the local DNS server does not have a record for the domain, it may forward the request to an ISP's DNS server.
 If the ISP DNS server does not have a record, then it may be forwarded to one of 13 global root DNS servers which hold the records of every domain on the Internet.

 This process is known as **recursion** and enables the DNS system to efficiently resolve domain names to their corresponding IP addresses, even for domains hosted on remote servers.

 Below the root servers are **generic** and **country** top-level domains (TLDs), such as .com, .edu, .org and .uk, .fr and .de.